vjain0812/DATA602_FardinaAlam/HW0/README.md

 ### Assignment Deliverables:

-Complete the function in the `Project 0 Assignment` Notebook as instructed in the notebook (10 points).
+Complete the function in the `HW0 Assignment` Notebook as instructed in the notebook (10 points).

-Additionally, you need to include the following in the Project 0 Assignment Notebook:
+Additionally, you need to include the following in the HW0 Assignment Notebook:

-* Add Screenshots (06 points): Include screenshots in the Project 0 Assignment.ipynb file that demonstrate the successful setup of:
+* Add Screenshots (06 points): Include screenshots in the HW0 Assignment.ipynb file that demonstrate the successful setup of:
   - Python: Run some Python code and show the output.
   - Google Colab: : Run any code and show the output.
   - PyTorch: Include the script output showing the PyTorch version and GPU availability.

 * Provide GitHub Repository URL (10 points):
- Include the URL of your public GitHub repository in the Project 0 Assignment.ipynb file.
+ Include the URL of your public GitHub repository in the HW0 Assignment.ipynb file.
 This repository should include:
 - why_interested.txt file
 - A correctly configured .gitignore file to exclude data.DAT

-* Provide GitHub Pages URL (04 points): include the URL of your GitHub Pages site in your Project 0 Assignment.ipynb file.
+* Provide GitHub Pages URL (04 points): include the URL of your GitHub Pages site in your HW0 Assignment.ipynb file.

-### Finally, Upload the Notebook: Upload the completed Project 0 Assignment.ipynb file to Gradescope.
+### Finally, Upload the Notebook: Upload the completed HW0 Assignment.ipynb file to Gradescope.

 WARNING: You should ensure that your `ipynb` file is your _completed_ assignment.
 A common error case is that students submit the original `ipynb` and not their updated one!
 This can happen if you're not loading the docker container correctly and so the work does not save to your host machine.